Deep Research Comparator: A Platform For Fine-grained Human Annotations of Deep Research Agents: Introduction

-To address these gaps, we introduce \textsc{\ourplatform} (Section~\ref{sec: deep_research_com}), a platform for fine-grained human evaluation of long-report generation by deep research agents.
-It supports easy integration of new agents with minimal engineering effort, enabling both open-source and closed-source systems to be hosted through a unified web interface.
-When a user submits a query, the platform randomly routes it to two agents and presents their intermediate steps and final reports.

-\textsc{\ourplatform} enables the collection of two types of human feedback.
-First, users can perform a side-by-side comparison of the two final reports and vote for the better one (Figure~\ref{fig:interface} bottom), similar to Chatbot Arena~\cite{chiang2024chatbot}.
-These preference votes can then be used to calculate an outcome-based ranking of the agents.
-Second, users can provide more fine-grained annotations by upvoting or downvoting individual intermediate steps and specific text spans within the reports to indicate their quality (Figure~\ref{fig:ui-fine-grained}).
-This detailed feedback creates a valuable dataset for potential future use, such as agent fine-tuning or reward modeling.
+To address these gaps, we introduce \textsc{\ourplatform}, a platform designed to facilitate holistic human annotation for deep research agents.
+It supports easy integration of various agents with minimal engineering effort, enabling any agent system to be hosted through a unified web interface.
+The platform randomly routes user queries to two agents and presents their intermediate steps and final reports. \textsc{\ourplatform} enables the collection of two types of human feedback (Figure~\ref{fig:interface}).
+First, for overall report evaluation, it collects preference votes via side-by-side comparisons of final reports, similar to Chatbot Arena~\cite{chiang2024chatbot}.
+Second, for fine-grained evaluation, it supports upvoting or downvoting individual intermediate steps in the generation process and specific text spans in the final reports.

-To support easy deployment and evaluation of different LLMs as deep research agents, we developed \textsc{\oursys}, an end-to-end agent scaffold serving as a baseline (Section~\ref{sec: baseline scaffold}).
-This prompt-based scaffold allows various LLMs to be easily integrated, transforming them into deep research agents for evaluation.
+To support the evaluation of different LLMs as deep research agents, we developed \textsc{\oursys}, an agent scaffold serving as a baseline, which allows various LLMs to be easily integrated to transform them into deep research agents for evaluation.

-Using our platform, we conducted a proof-of-concept experiment on three agents with 176 user queries (Section~\ref{sec: experiments}).
-We then ranked the agents based on pairwise comparison votes on their final reports.
-Additionally, we collected 1,281 upvote/downvote feedback on intermediate steps and 593 upvote/downvote with highlighted text spans in reports.
-From this, we calculated each agent's overall upvote rate on intermediate steps for a process-based evaluation metric.
-Based on the collected data, we derive some design considerations for future agent developers on how to effectively use our platform for annotation and evaluation.
+Using our platform, we conducted a proof-of-concept experiment on three agents with 176 user queries, collecting preference votes on overall report quality and upvote/downvote feedback on 1,281 intermediate steps and 593 text spans.
+Results show human preference votes on overall report quality closely match static-benchmark evaluations, confirming the platform’s reliability.
+At the same time, the divergence in fine-grained metrics demonstrates these signals capture aspects of agent behavior that holistic scores miss.
+By providing a platform for collecting such rich fine-grained annotations, we aim to enable more robust evaluation, deeper diagnostics, and targeted optimization of deep research agents.